 With more than three million Library items, a quarter of a million unique images and 40,000 three-dimensional artifacts representing baseball’s illustrious history, the Museum preserves an immense physical collection that brings baseball history to life.
-Through the Hall of Fame Digital Archive Project, the Museum, over the next several years, will continue to digitize its collections and Library archive, making PASTIME the online portal for fans and students of the game to relive baseball’s greatest moments through the Museum’s collection.
+Through the Hall of Fame Digital Preservation Project, the Museum, over the next several years, will continue to digitally preserve its collections and Library archive, making PASTIME the online portal for fans and students of the game to relive baseball’s greatest moments through the Museum’s collection.

-Additional digitized material – including photos, audio, video and text – from the Museum collection will be published every other Wednesday as the Museum adds to PASTIME (Public Archive System To Interact with the Museum Electronically).
+Additional digitally preserved material – including photos, audio, video and text – from the Museum collection is added daily to the PASTIME digital collection.

 The project is dependent upon the continued generous donations of passionate baseball fans, along with support provided by Market NY through I LOVE NY, New York State’s Division of Tourism, as a part of the State’s Regional Economic Development Council awards.